forcedotcom/cli/releasenotes/README.md

     sf project deploy pipeline quick --job-id 0Af0x000017yLUFCA2
     ```

+    You can also use the new `target-devops-center` configuration variable to specify the default username or alias for the org in which DevOps Center is installed.
+Use it instead of the `--devops-center-username` flag.
+For example, to set the config variable globally:

+    ```bash
+    sf config set target-devops-center MyDevOpsCenterOrg --global
+    ```

-    As always, run the commands with the `--help` flag to see more examples and information.
+    As always, run the new commands with the `--help` flag to see more examples and information.
 Enjoy!

 ## 2.6.7 (Aug 30, 2023) [stable]